 NSO daemon configuration file format.

-For example, to view the man page describing NSO configuration file
+For example, to view the man page describing NSO configuration file you should type:

 Apart from the man pages, extensive information about command line